 A Final Note: Bankruptcy and Trust Deeds

 If your debt has become unmanageable, you’re probably continually missing payments, which will, of course, affect your credit score, but there are debt solutions available, which can help you.
 For example, a Protected Trust Deed or declaring Bankruptcy (known as ‘Sequestration’ in Scotland).

 Sequestration is the most serious factor on any credit report but its impact will reduce as time goes on and you can start rebuilding your score as soon as your Sequestration is declared.
 The simplest way would be to use a ‘Credit Builder’ credit card, as referred to in Misconception 4.

 Entering into a Trust Deed could harm your credit rating, which is an estimate of your ability to keep financial commitments.
 A Trust Deed will stay on your credit record for six years.
 For many, a Scottish Trust Deed is the better option when their debts have become unmanageable because you can protect your assets.

 If your debt is becoming overwhelming, at Trust Deed Scotland we’re here to offer free support and debt advice.
-Our expert team has given debt help in Scotland to over 20,000 people press the reset button on their personal finances with a Protected Trust Deed.
+Our expert team has given debt help in Scotland to over 25,000 people press the reset button on their personal finances with a Protected Trust Deed.